serrapa/serrapa.github.io/_posts/2023-06-02-mobile-security-ionic.md

 [Come dovrebbe essere implementato il pinning, quali sono le soluzioni comuni e come verificarlo(??).]

 ### Debugging
 We mentioned Web Technologies, therefore what are the best tools for debugging them? **Chrome DevTools** is the answer.
-Because we are dealing with an Ionic App, it is evident that the application functionality lies within the Javascript code; thus, we must shift our focus to that side.
+Because we are dealing with an Ionic App, it is evident that the application logic lies within the Javascript code; thus, we must shift our focus to that side.

 Android
 : - `On Chrome` (**Debug & Release Mode**) Go to *Settings > Developer Options* (make sure they're enabled first) and ensure that the *developer options* switch is toggled on.
 Scroll down to *USB Debugging* and ensure that it is also enabled.
 Open the Chrome browser and navigate to the URL `chrome://inspect/#devices`.
 Once a WebView is created or the app starts, something will shows up on the page.
 Just click on *"inspect"*.